jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

   machine.

-But those are fairly limited, and thus there are [plenty of others to choose from](https://github.com/jupyterhub/jupyterhub/wiki/Authenticators).
+There are [plenty of others to choose from](https://github.com/jupyterhub/jupyterhub/wiki/Authenticators).
 You can connect to almost any other existing service to manage your